Pattern analysis in a benthic bacteria-nutrient system: Introduction

-We give cause for concern that the model \eqref{dgl} is set up for 2D domains, where the horizontal and vertical dimension are considered, but the spatial dimension is neglected.
-When we continue a stable 2D solution homogeneously in the third dimension, it is also a solution for the system over a 3D domain, but can be unstable for this domain, and if this is the case, it is not observable in nature.
-Clearly, the stability results hold, when one considers a sediment, which is very thin in the third dimension, but this does not hold for most marine sediments.\\ However, not all marine bacteria populations live inside the sediment and form 3D colonies.
+The model \eqref{dgl} is set up for 2D domains, where the horizontal and vertical dimension are considered, but the third spatial dimension is neglected.
+When we extend a stable solution on a bounded 2D domain homogeneously into the third dimension, it is also a solution for this extended 3D domain, but can be unstable for this domain.
+If this is the case, it is not observable in nature.
+Clearly, the stability results for this solution hold, when one considers a sediment, which is very thin in the third dimension and bounded for the first and second dimension, but this does not hold for most marine sediments.\\ However, not all marine bacteria populations live inside the sediment and form 3D colonies.
 For instance phototrophic bacteria live on thin films on the marine sediment for practicing photosynthesis.
 For such films one can also use system \eqref{dgl} to model population densities of such bacteria.
 The parameter $v_0$ can be seen as the nutrient concentration in the sea water, sediment, or both.
-An other way to vindicate the investigation of system \eqref{dgl} over 2D domains is that we actually treat 3D domains and consider 2D domains as a first step for a better understanding.
+Another way to vindicate the investigation of system \eqref{dgl} over 2D domains is that we treat 3D domains and consider 2D domains as a first step for a better understanding.